andreysaf/PDF-SDK-Evaluation-2021/README.md

 + dedicated support team to answer your questions

 Cons
-- the library is the heaviest from all the above
+- the library is the heaviest of them all